bbauska/LFS171x/README.md

 <li>Electronic Product Code Information Services (EPCIS) - This is similar to a standardized API, capturing and sharing information about the movement and status of products, logistic units, and other assets in the supply chain.  </li>
 </ul>

-You can learn more about Hyperledger Grid from its website and wiki pages, where more resources are provided as well.
+You can learn more about Hyperledger Grid from its website and [wiki](https://wiki.hyperledger.org/display/GRID/Hyperledger+Grid) pages, where more resources are provided as well.

 **[⬆ back to top](#table-of-contents)**

 <h2 id="ch4">Chapter 4: Hyperledger Tools</h2>
 The Hyperledger frameworks which we examined in the previous chapter are used to build blockchains and distributed ledgers.

-The Hyperledger tools, which we will look at next, are auxiliary softwares used for things like deploying and maintaining blockchains, examining the data on the ledgers, as well as tools to design, prototype, and extend blockchain networks.
+The Hyperledger tools, which we will look at next, are auxiliary software used for things like deploying and maintaining blockchains, examining the data on the ledgers, as well as tools to design, prototype, and extend blockchain networks.

 <h3 id="ch4-1">4.1 Learning Objectives</h3>
 By the end of this chapter, you should be able to: